rjg/study_buddy/README.md

 1. Have it remember what the last settings were so when I want to just make a new test, I can just do "study_buddy make"
 2. Handle the question number thing (e.g. when I try to do a test with more questions than lines)
+3. The checking is broken.
+It needs to remember what you were doing last so when you run study_buddy check it knows what test to check.
+4. The lib/study_buddy initialize method needs to be cleaned up.